 When you have finished with a chemical always fasten the lid tightly and store it upright in a safe location.

-If you do come into contact with a chemical wash it off immediately cold water and report it to your manager, who will make sure that you seek medical advice if necessary.
+If you accidentally come into contact with a chemical, wash it off immediately with cold water and report this to your manager, who will make sure that you seek medical advice if necessary.